gkjohnson/three-mesh-bvh/README.md

 intersectsTriangle( other : Triangle, target? : Line3  ) : Boolean;
 ```

+Returns whether the triangles intersect. `target` is set to the line segment representing the intersection.

 ### .intersectsSphere

 ```js
 intersectsSphere( sphere : Sphere ) : Boolean
 ```

+Returns whether the triangle intersects the given sphere.

 ### .closestPointToSegment